uri-raviv-lab/dplus-dev/README.md

 ------
 The API can be downloaded using PIP by running the following inside the command prompt:

-`pip install --extra-index-url https://pypi.fury.io/theresearchsoftwarecompany/ dplus-api`
+`pip install --extra-index-url https://pypi.fury.io/theresearchsoftwarecompany/ dplus-api`,

+which should work on Python 3.9-11 for windows and 3.9-12 for Linux users.
+No MacOS wheels have been as Mac does not support CUDA.

 A short tutorial with examples can be found [here](https://github.com/uri-raviv-lab/dplus-dev/tree/development/PythonInterface).